jespy666/python-project-49/README.md

 # Games:

 ### Brain Even:
-> You need to answer "yes" if the number is even, otherwise you need to answer "no"
+> You need to answer "yes" if the number is even, otherwise you need to answer "no".
-> To Run game make:  **brain-even** [![asciicast](https://asciinema.org/a/559421.svg)](https://asciinema.org/a/559421)
+* To Run game make:  **brain-even** [![asciicast](https://asciinema.org/a/559421.svg)](https://asciinema.org/a/559421)

 ### Brain Calc:
-> You need to find the result of the expression
+> You need to find the result of the expression.
-> To Run game make:  **brain-calc** [![asciicast](https://asciinema.org/a/559499.svg)](https://asciinema.org/a/559499)
+* To Run game make:  **brain-calc** [![asciicast](https://asciinema.org/a/559499.svg)](https://asciinema.org/a/559499)

 ### Brain GCD:
-> You need to find the greatest common divisor of given numbers
+> You need to find the greatest common divisor of given numbers.
-> To Run game make:  **brain-gcd** [![asciicast](https://asciinema.org/a/559669.svg)](https://asciinema.org/a/559669)
+* To Run game make:  **brain-gcd** [![asciicast](https://asciinema.org/a/559669.svg)](https://asciinema.org/a/559669)

 ### Brain Progression:
-> You need to find the missing number of the progression
+> You need to find the missing number of the progression.
-> To Run game make:  **brain-progression** [![asciicast](https://asciinema.org/a/559693.svg)](https://asciinema.org/a/559693)
+* To Run game make:  **brain-progression** [![asciicast](https://asciinema.org/a/559693.svg)](https://asciinema.org/a/559693)

 ### Brain Prime:
-> You need to answer "yes" if given number is prime, otherwise you need to answer "no"
+> You need to answer "yes" if given number is prime, otherwise you need to answer "no".
-> To Run game make:  **brain-prime** [![asciicast](https://asciinema.org/a/559709.svg)](https://asciinema.org/a/559709)
+* To Run game make:  **brain-prime** [![asciicast](https://asciinema.org/a/559709.svg)](https://asciinema.org/a/559709)